reactive-python/reactpy/docs/source/guides/adding-interactivity/state-as-a-snapshot/index.rst

 ask what actually happens.
 Will it print “You said Hello to Alice” or “You said Hello to Bob”?

-.. idom:: _examples/print_chat_message
+.. reactpy:: _examples/print_chat_message

 As it turns out, the code above matches the user's expectation.
-This is because IDOM keeps the state values fixed within the event handlers defined during a particular render.
+This is because ReactPy keeps the state values fixed within the event handlers defined during a particular render.
 As a result, you don't need to worry about whether state has changed while code in an event handler is running.